UniversalDependencies/UD_Latvian-LVTB/README.txt

 # Changelog

+2018-04-15 v2.2
+  * Repository renamed from UD_Latvian to UD_Latvian-LVTB.

 2017-11-15 v2.1
   * Removed duplicated and artificially constructed sentences.
   * Fixed a bug producing Evident=Fh,Nfh where Evident=Fh should be.